Confused about nonstick cookware brands?

 Zyliss: Probably PTFE

 Once again, this list is by no means comprehensive.
 The nonstick cookware market is changing all the time.
-Even so, we hope we've helped you sort through some of the confusing jargon and labeling that can make buying nonstick cookware so frustrating.
+Even so, we hope we've helped you sort through some of the confusing jargon and labeling that can make buying nonstick cookware so frustrating--even if we didn't list the brand you're curious about.

 Thanks for reading!